nhofman/dualSeq_pipe/README.md

 #### 2. Pipeline config file (--pipeline-config):

 A YAML file that defines the modules that will be executed and the rule specific parameters.
-For each module,there are module-specific YAML files that define mandatory and optional parameters.
+For each available module, there are module-specific YAML files that define mandatory and optional parameters.
 An example pipeline_config.yaml can be found in the test folder.

 ###### Example:
 ```